-A previous report [15] found a remarkable elevation in the serum levels of IL-6.
-IL-18. and TNF- α in DN patients at the early-stage, similar to the findings obtained in the present study.
-In contrast, administration of ANXA1 mimetic peptide AC2-26 decreased the levels of inflammation-related indicators in the renal tissue of the diabetic mice, and renal function impairment also reduced significantly, which indicates that mimetic peptide AC2-26 ameliorated renal tissue inflammation in diabetic mice.
+This study showed that TNF- α , IL-6, IL-1 β and IL-18 contents in serum and renal tissue of diabetic mice increased significantly, possibly accounting for the renal inflammation and impaired renal function in diabetic mice.
+A previous report exhibited a remarkable elevation in the serum levels of IL-6, IL-18, and TNF- α in DN patients at the early-stage, similar to the findings of this study [15].
+In contrast, the administration of ANXA1 mimetic peptide AC2-26 decreased the contents of inflammation-related indicators in the renal tissue of the diabetic mice. and the renal function impairment reduced significantly, which indicated that mimetic peptide AC2-26 of ANXA1 reduce renal tissue inflammation in diabetic mice.

 Activated p38MAPK stimulates the production and release of various pro-inflammatory factors by activating the relevant signaling pathways, thus inducing inflammatory responses and causing inflammatory tissue damage [16].

-The NF-kB is a reverse transcriptional regulator that binds to promoters of pro-inflammatory aenes after activation. up-regulates proinflammatory gene expression, enhances inflammatory response, and causes inflammatory tissue damage.
+The NF-KB is a reverse transcriptional regulator that binds to promoters of pro-inflammatory genes after activation, up-regulates pro-inflammatory gene expression. enhances inflammatory response, and causes inflammatory tissue damage.
 Inhibiting the transcriptional activity of NF-kB is a critical way to inhibit inflammatory response [17].

-Studies have demonstrated that p38MAPK is an upstream kinase of NF-kB, which regulates NF-kB's phosphorylation of NF-kB, facilitates its nuclear translocation, and stimulates the transcription of inflammatory factors such as IL-6, thereby exacerbating inflammation.
-Studies using animal models indicate that inhibiting p38MAPK/NF-kB pathway alleviated the renal injury and inflammatory response in mice with DN induced by streptozotocin [18].
-In the present study, gene and protein expression in p38MAPK/NF-kB p65 pathway increased in the kidneys of diabetic rat models, resulting in the activation of p38MAPK/NF-KB pathway.
-Ac2-26 significantly decreased the gene and protein expression of p38MAPK/NF-kB p65 pathway, as well as exerted a protective effect by suppressing its activation, reducing renal inflammation, improving renal function and slowing down pathological changes in the kidney.
+Studies have demonstrated that p38MAPK is an upstream kinase of NF-kB, which regulates the NF-kB's phosphorylation of NF-kB, facilitates its translocation. and stimulates nuclear the transcription of inflammatory factors such as IL-6, therefore promoting the occurrence of inflammation.
+Research on the animal models [18] indicated that inhibiting p38MAPK/NF-kB pathway alleviated the renal injury and inflammatory response in mice with DN induced by streptozotocin.
+In this study, gene and protein expression in the p38MAPK/NF-kB p65 pathway was increased in the kidneys of diabetic rat models, resulting in the activation of the p38MAPK/NF-kB pathway.
+The Ac2-26 significantly decreased the gene and protein expression of the p38MAPK/NF-kB p65 pathway, as well as exerted a protective effect by its activation, reduced renal suppressing inflammation, improved renal function and slowed down pathological changes of the kidney.